Vice-President (Administration) and Registrar

 4.1.9 Naming of organisational units

-The Senior Deputy Vice-Chancellor is responsible to the Vice-Chancellor for the management of the academic functions of the University, including overseeing the academic faculties and research institutes.
-The Senior Deputy Vice-Chancellor acts for the Vice-Chancellor in that officer’s absence.
+The Provost is the standing Deputy to the Vice-Chancellor and President and is responsible to the Vice-Chancellor and President for the management of the academic functions of the University, including overseeing the academic faculties and research institutes.
+The Provost acts for the Vice-Chancellor and President in that officer’s absence.

 Deputy Vice-Chancellor (Research and Commercialisation)

-The Deputy Vice-Chancellor (Research and Commercialisation) is head of the Division of Research and Commercialisation, and is responsible to the Vice-Chancellor for leading the University's research and commercialisation agendas.
+The Deputy Vice-Chancellor (Research and Commercialisation) is head of the Division of Research and Commercialisation, and is responsible to the Vice-Chancellor and President for leading the University's research and commercialisation agendas.

 Deputy Vice-Chancellor (Learning and Teaching)

-The Deputy Vice-Chancellor (Learning and Teaching) is responsible to the Vice-Chancellor for leading improvements and advancements in teaching and learning quality in the University.
+The Deputy Vice-Chancellor (Learning and Teaching) is responsible for leading improvements and advancements in teaching and learning quality, and curriculum, in the University.

-The Deputy Vice-Chancellor (Technology, Information and Library Services) is head of the Division of Technology, Information and Library Services, and is responsible to the Vice-Chancellor for leading and coordinating the University's technology, information and library services functions.
+The Deputy Vice-Chancellor and Vice-President (International and Development) is head of the Division of International and Development, and is responsible to the Vice-Chancellor and President for leading the University's international, development and engagement activities.

-The Registrar is head of the Division of Administrative Services, Secretary to Council and the chief administrative officer of the University, responsible to the Vice-Chancellor for the administration of the University.
+The Vice-President (Administration) and Registrar is head of the Division of Administrative Services and the chief administrative officer of the University, responsible to the Vice-Chancellor and President for the administration of the University.
+The Vice-President (Administration) and Registrar acts as Secretary to Council.

-A head of school is responsible to the executive dean of faculty for academic and administrative leadership of the school.
+A head of school is responsible to the executive dean of faculty for academic leadership and management of the school.
+In some larger schools, the head of school may be assisted in managing academic activities of the school by discipline leaders.

-A department / independent section manager is responsible to the head of division for the operation and management of the department / independent section.
+A department / independent section director is responsible generally to a head of division for the operation and management of the department / independent section.

 Faculty research centre director